-The unemployment benefits statistics provided by EU-SILC to EUROMOD contains not all, but most of the ESSPROS elements, such as the early retirement for labour market reasons, vocational training allowance, etc. the main reason is the increasing number of public workers (as explained above).
+The unemployment benefits statistics provided by EU-SILC to EUROMOD contains not all, but most of the ESSPROS elements, such as the early retirement for labour market reasons, vocational training allowance, etc. However, it clearly overestimates the number of recipients.
+The main reason is the increasing number of public workers (as explained above).
 Furthermore, the number of recipients is expected to be overestimated because of the criteria that EUROMOD uses to simulate unemployment.
 In fact, a person is considered as receiving unemployment benefits even if he/she was unemployed just for one month in the whole year.
 In fact, EUROMOD produces the average amount of a benefit received in a month, while the external statistics represent the average number of the recipients in one month and the corresponding expenditures.
 Unfortunately, there is no available information directly comparable with our results.

 Indeed, following the economic crisis, the unemployment benefit system was changed significantly as mentioned above.
-However, this change is difficult to be captured by EUROMOD because the public work benefit (a specific part of unemployment benefit) is not simulated.
+However, this change is difficult to be captured by EUROMOD because the public work benefit (a specific part of unemployment benefit ) is not simulated.
 Therefore, the number of recipients remains constant over time because people observed out of work remain the same (we do not change the input data to take into account demographic variations in the population or changes in labour market behaviours), expenditures change as an effect of updating monetary values of the benefits which are taken forward over time.
-Although in previous years comparisons to external statistics produced by the Hungarian Central Statistical Office suggested that this is not enough alone to capture the changes introduced within this part of the benefit system, there are no external statistics available for the years examined in this report.
-Because EUROMOD estimates remain in line with previous years, we suspect that the issue remains, but we are not able to test the simulation further.
+However, the big differences observed between EUROMOD results and external values suggest that this is not enough alone to capture the changes introduced within this part of the benefit system.